Skip to main content

 The full definition also shows the Document format, and a Section within the document, including metadata about the section.

-Custom Dimensions Use Cases (Scale only)
+Custom Dimensions Use Cases (Pro or Enterprise only)

 1. Define the authoritativeness of the content.